dherraiz/ATCsimROS/README.md

 # ATCsimROS
 TFG Daniel García Herriaz ETSIT, URJC.
 Madrid 2020

-REQUISITOS:
+REQUIREMENTS:

-C++ compiler, ROS and its 'Kinetic Kame' distribution are necesary.
+C++ compiler, ROS and its 'Kinetic Kame' distribution are required.

 To create a workspace
   /catkin_ws/src